ethanitovitch/express-next-monorepo-template/readme.md

 ## Configuration
 - Configure authentication settings in `backend/src/lib/better-auth.ts`
+    - For each provider you chose for oauth you will need to setup developer apps and add the env variables
+    - Check out the better auth documentation for more details: https://www.better-auth.com/docs/authentication/github
 - Configure authentication emails in `backend/src/clients/email.client.ts`
 - Configuring Stripe:
   - First create a stripe account and update the env variables, you will then need to configure webhooks.